abdulrazzaq-analyst/Excel-Project/README.md

 - Summarize large data using Pivot Tables
 - Build an interactive dashboard using built-in Excel tools

-## 📌 How to Use
-1. Download or clone the repository.
-2. Open the `.xlsx` file in Microsoft Excel.
-3. Explore different sheets for raw data, cleaned data, pivot summaries, and dashboard.

 ## 🙌 Author
 **Abdul Razzaq**